Ray Walston: 1958–1979

 On TV, Walston appeared as the title character (Uncle Martin) on My Favorite Martian from 1963 to 1966, alongside co-star Bill Bixby.
 The two became close friends.
-The show was a top ten hit in its first season,still in the top 30 in its second, dropping to 45th in its third and final season.
+The show was a top ten hit in its first season, still in the top 30 in its second, dropping to 45th in its third and final season.
 The success of My Favorite Martian typecast Walston and he had difficulty finding serious roles after the show's cancellation.
 He returned to character actor status in the 1970s and 1980s, and guest starred in such series as Custer, The Wild Wild West, Love, American Style, The Rookies, Mission: Impossible, Ellery Queen, The Six Million Dollar Man, Buck Rogers in the 25th Century, Little House on the Prairie, and The Incredible Hulk, again with Bixby, in which Walston played Jasper the Magician in an episode called "My Favorite Magician".

 1980–1992

 From 1980 to 1992, Walston was featured in 14 films, including Galaxy of Terror and Fast Times at Ridgemont High (as well as the 1986 television adaptation) as Mr. Hand.
-In a 1999 interview, Walston said that he was happy and relieved that when he walked down the street, young fans shouted at him "Mr. Hand" because he had finally torn away from his Martian role.
+In a 1999 interview, Walston said that he was happy and relieved that when he walked down the street, young fans shouted at him "Mr. Hand" because he had finally broken away from his connection to theMartian role.
 In 1984, Walston played a judge on an episode of Night Court.
 Six years later, he made a guest appearance on an episode of L.A.
 Law.
 He later was hired for the role of Judge Henry Bone on Picket Fences; the character was originally a recurring role, but Walston proved to be so popular the character was later upgraded to a starring role.
-In the first season episode, "Remembering Rosemary", Judge Bone wears a Martian costume with antennae to a Halloween party as a nod to Walston's infamous role as Uncle Martin.
+In the first season episode, "Remembering Rosemary", Judge Bone wears a Martian costume with antennae to a Halloween party as a nod to Walston's role as Uncle Martin.

 He appeared in Star Trek: The Next Generation as Boothby, head groundskeeper at Starfleet Academy in San Francisco, and reprised the role twice on Star Trek: Voyager.
 In 1988, he guest starred in an episode of the popular horror-fantasy show Friday the 13th: The Series, as a bitter, elderly comic-book artist who uses a demonically cursed comic book to transform himself into a killer robot and murder his erstwhile enemies.
 In 1992, Walston played the role of Candy in the big-screen remake of John Steinbeck's Of Mice and Men with Gary Sinise and John Malkovich.
 He also made a cameo appearance as a barman in Madonna's Deeper and Deeper video.